krishpranav/socialosint/README.md

 - you need to give your credentials here

 ```
-only for insta & linkedin you need to give
+only for instagram & linkedin you need to give
 ```

 ```